Top

 I live in the woods with my husband and two children on the land my husband grew up on.
 Both my children were born here and giving birth to them was amazing and transformative.
 I love my town of Whitefield, Maine and see it as a vibrant, beautiful community.
 I am intensely invested in my community and strive to serve it well, as well as extending that care to surrounding communities.
 It would be an honor to walk with you through your pregnancy, birth, and new parenting journey.

-My Philosophy of Birth & Midwifery Care
+Our Philosophy of Birth & Midwifery Care

-Through practicing traditional midwifery infused with some of the best 21st century resources and research, I hope to contribute to increasing knowledge and respect for reproductive processes and help to foster strong and healthy people, families, and communities.
+Through practicing traditional midwifery infused with some of the best 21st century resources and research, we hope to contribute to increasing knowledge and respect for reproductive processes and help to foster strong and healthy people, families, and communities.

 For a seed to achieve its greatest expression, it must come completely undone.
 The shell cracks, its insides come out and everything changes.
 To someone who doesn’t understand growth, it would look like complete destruction.